 4. When launching, please allow for a six foot social distancing rule between participants.
 Please respect social distancing when on the water.

 5. Prizes will only be awarded to the top 10 finishers, one at a time each tournament.
-Participants will be able to come and choose their prize, with a photograph of prize, until further restrictions are lifted.
+Participants must wear a mask, and will be able to come and choose their prize, with a photograph of prize, until further restrictions are lifted.

 What do you need to bring to a Paddlers Fishing Event?